 To comply with State regulations, the Town of Salem, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 We are very pleased to provide you with this year's Annual Water Quality Report.
 Last year, your drinking water met all State drinking water health standards.
 This report is a snapshot of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to New York State standards.
 Our constant goal is and always has been, to provide to you a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and to protect our water resources.
 If you have any questions concerning this report or concerning your drinking water please contact: Mr. Eric Rogers, Water System Operations Specialist, Town of Salem, 53 Stanton Hill Road, PO Box 575 Salem, NY 12865; Telephone (518) 854-9712.
-The Village of Salem was dissolved as of April 1, 2016.
-The Town of Salem has taken ownership of the water department.
 We want our valued customers to be informed about their drinking water.
 If you want to learn more, please attend any of our regularly scheduled Town Board meetings.
 They are held on the 2nd Wednesday of each month, 7:00 PM at the Town Office 214 Main Street, Salem, NY 12865; Telephone (518) 854-3277.